 When you think of a homemade gift, food is probably the first thing that comes to mind.
 But before you rush to grab your apron, remember that the holidays are already overloaded with candy, cookies, and chocolate-covered everything.
 Also, remember that people have different tastes – not to mention allergies.

 That’s not to say you shouldn’t bring food, because it will be appreciated by most people.
 Just make sure it’s something special, like a treasured family recipe or a clever novelty item.
 Presentation also makes a big difference, so think about packaging your food gift in festive box or other container.
-Here are three quick ideas:
+Here are some quick ideas:

 - Cookies in a Jar (cookie ingredients layered in a jar)